cloudflare/utahfs/README.md

 1. **Interchangeable Storage Providers.** For storing data in the cloud, UtahFS uses *Object Storage*, which is cheap and commodified.
 Example providers
-   include: AWS S3, Backblaze B2, and Wasabi.
+   include: AWS S3, Google Cloud Storage, Backblaze B2, and Wasabi.
 2. **Very Very Strong Encryption.** The method of encryption hides the number of files, file names, file contents, individual file size, and prevents any modifications (including rollbacks!).
 The only information which is clearly